July 1922

 Robert Boyd, a protestant, is crushed by a Crossley tender during minor disturbances in the Newtownards Rd. area of Belfast and dies a few days later.

-Frank Aiken, on returning from Limerick, meets with his officers of 4th Northern Division and they agree that unless the Provisional Government withdraws the Oath for admission to Parliament then they would give them no support – moral or material.
-He then went to Dublin to talk to Mulcahy on the 15th.
+Frank Aiken, on returning from Limerick, meets with his officers of his 4th Northern Division and they agree that unless the Provisional Government withdraws the Oath for admission to Parliament then they would give them no support – moral or material.
+He then went to Dublin to talk to Mulcahy on July 15th.
 Mulcahy asked for a memo on how a resolution on how the situation of the 4th Northern might be resolved.
-See 16th July for how Mulcahy thought the situation might be resolved.

 Macardle (1999), pg762; Curran J M (1980), pg 241; Hall (2019), pg 106

-Cabinet of Dáil Eireann issues order suspending the sittings of the republican Supreme Court.
+Without Dáil approval, the cabinet of the Provisional Government issues order suspending the sittings of the republican Supreme Court.

 An anti-Treaty volunteer, John Dobbyn, is accidently killed by a fellow volunteer near Dungarvan, Co.
 Waterford during the retreat of anti-Treaty forces.